OpenChain-Project/Telco-WG/OpenChain-Telco-SBOM-Guide_1.2_DRAFT_EN.md

 ### SPDX
 SPDX (Software Package Data Exchange) is the [ISO standard](https://www.iso.org/standard/81870.html) (ISO/IEC 5962:2021) for exchanging SBOM for a given software package, including associated license and copyright information.
 The standard was created by the [Linux Foundation's SPDX project](https://spdx.dev/).

+The current ISO standard describes SPDX 2.2.1.
+Revision 2.3 of the standard exists but was not sent to ISO.

+Revision 3.0.1 of SPDX was sent to ISO and will be published soon.
+The acronym SPDX now means System Package Data Exchange.

 ### OpenChain
 OpenChain means [OpenChain ISO/IEC 5230:2020](https://www.iso.org/standard/81039.html), the international standard that specifies the key requirements of a quality open source license compliance program in order to provide a benchmark that builds trust between organizations exchanging software solutions that incorporate open source software.
 The OpenChain standard is produced by the [OpenChain project](https://www.openchainproject.org) of the Linux Foundation.